 Since it’s summer and your kids are likely going to be staying outside most of the time, it’s always a good idea to cover them up with good sunscreens.

-A sunscreen with an SPF of 30 or more will be great.
+Apply sunscreen with an SPF protection of 30 or more will be great.
 Make sure it contains chemicals like titanium dioxide or zinc oxide, which are not only effective in blocking hot sun rays but also doesn’t cause adverse allergic reaction or skin irritation like many other some chemicals.

 Also, ensure the sunscreen is waterproof and can block both types of ultra-violet suns ray’s – UVA and UVB.
 For best results, the sunscreen should be applied on the kids 15 minutes before they head into the sun.

 Endeavor to re-apply the cream every two hours when they are playing in the sun or immediately after they come out of the water.
 Make sure you also cover them with light, loose clothing.

 Apart from finding a cool spot to relax once in a while, it’s also a good idea to have some cover even while in the sun, especially during those times when the intensity is strongest.

 In the summer when you go out or travel anywhere with your kids, You can use a stroller with a sunshade hood for your lovely kids.

 We’ve already mentioned the need to cover kids with light, loose clothing.
 In addition, you might want to bring an umbrella along.
 Wearing a hat is also important for the kids as it helps to protect their sweet face and neck from the hot sun.